Classification of abelian Schur groups I: -rings over

 for all $h\in H^\#$ and $l>m$.
 Due to Lemma~\ref{orbit}, all $X_{h,m}$, $h\in H^\#$, are orbits of some $K\leq \aut(D_m)$.
 As $L\nleq \rad(X)$, Eq.~\eqref{lradp} implies that $P\nleq \rad(X_{h,m})$ and hence $|\rad(X_{h,m})|=1$ for every $h\in H^\#$.
 From Lemma~\ref{trivradorb}(1) it follows that $|X_{h,m}|\leq 2$ for every $h\in H^\#$.
 Together with $X_D=V\setminus N$, this yields that

 Therefore $m\leq 2$.
-If $m=1$, then $U$ is trivial, a contradiction to the assumption of the proposition.
+If $m=1$, then $U$ is trivial.
+However, this contradicts to the assumption of the theorem that $\mathcal{A}$ is the nontrivial $U/L$-wreath product.
 If $m=2$, then $U=L=P$ is an $\mathcal{A}$-subgroup.
 By Lemma~\ref{intersection} and Eq.~\eqref{lradp}, we obtain $P=L\leq \rad(X)$, a contradiction to the assumption of the claim. \end{proof}